 Aston Villa vs Maccabi Tel Aviv: Government working to "change" decision to ban away fans from Europa League match

-The Government is working to "change" the decision to ban fans of Israeli side Maccabi Tel Aviv from attending their Europa League game against Aston Villa on November 6.
+The UK Government says it is doing "everything in its power" to overturn a ban on fans of Israeli side Maccabi Tel Aviv attending the Europa League game at Aston Villa next month.

+Supporters of the Israeli side have been told they are not allowed to attend November's game in Birmingham after a decision by Birmingham's Safety Advisory Group (SAG).

 A Downing Street spokesperson said: "Like everyone seeing this news, the PM has been angered by the decision.